christian-dale/pinguendo/README.md

 To deploy the service to Cloudflare Workers, run `npm run deploy`.

 ## License
-This project is license under the GNU General Public License v2.0.
+This project is licensed under the GNU General Public License v2.0.
 You can read the license in the `LICENSE` file.